opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     - Drag and drop the selection to the scene cast pane or to the work area.

-    - Drag and drop the selection to the xsheet cell where you want to start exposing it.
+    - Drag and drop the selection to the Xsheet cell where you want to start exposing it.

     - Right-click the selection and choose Load from the menu that opens.

-.. note:: Files can also be loaded by dragging and dropping them from the Windows Explorer or Mac OS Finder to the scene cast, xsheet, or work area.
+.. note:: Files can also be loaded by dragging and dropping them from the Windows Explorer or Mac OS Finder to the scene cast, Xsheet, or work area.

 .. tip:: **To load folders:**

-    1. Select the xsheet cell where you want to start exposing the levels; if any level is already exposed in that cell, a new column will be inserted to expose the new levels.
+    1. Select the Xsheet cell where you want to start exposing the levels; if any level is already exposed in that cell, a new column will be inserted to expose the new levels.

     2. In the OpenToonz File menu select the Load folder command.